 (2) Regular meetings may be otherwise postponed or canceled by resolution or motion adopted at a regular meeting by a majority of the commission members present.

-(3) No meeting shall continue beyond 11:00 p.m. unless by a vote of the majority of the members of the commission present, the commission agrees to extend the meeting beyond this time.
+(3) No meeting shall continue beyond 11:00 p.m. unless there is an emergency, which is presented to the Commission, which is then followed with a vote of the majority of the members of the commission present, the commission agrees to extend the meeting beyond this time.

-(4) Workshops may be scheduled at the request of the town manager, the town attorney or a majority of the commission at any time, provided appropriate notice is given.
+(4) Workshops may be scheduled at the request of the Mayor, town manager, the town attorney or a majority of the commission at any time, provided appropriate notice is given.

 (b) Zoning matters shall be scheduled as part of regular town commission meetings unless otherwise decided by the commission.